-Students undertaking fieldwork will generally do so in their second year.
+For Doctoral Researchers who undertake fieldwork, most will generally conduct such activity in their second year.
 A maximum of three terms’ fieldwork is usually permitted in a full-time PhD programme.
-Fieldwork of longer than 12 months has to be approved by the Associate Dean for Research.
+Fieldwork of longer than 12 months has to be approved by the SOAS Pro-Director for Research and Enterprise.

 Training Beyond Year 1

-Throughout the process of research design, fieldwork, and writing, students are expected to maintain regular contact with their supervisors.
-The work of writing the PhD dissertation is the student alone, supported, of course, by regular meetings with the supervisor.
-Advanced PhD Students are strongly encouraged to participate in workshops offered outside SOAS and to attend and present at conferences organised by the major research associations in the field.
+Throughout the process of research design, fieldwork, and writing, Doctoral Researchers are expected to maintain regular contact with their supervisors.
+Writing the dissertation is the student’s work alone, supported by regular meetings with the supervisor(s) and participating in a write-up seminar for advanced PhD students.
+The Department strongly encourages Doctoral Researchers to participate in workshops offered outside SOAS and to attend and present at conferences organised by the major research associations in their field (some limited funding available).

-Teaching is an important part of doctoral training for PhD Students considering an academic career.
-The Department aims to regularly offer advanced Research Students the possibility to work as a Tutor (or Graduate Teaching Assistant, GTA) on one of the courses offered in the Department for a maximum of two years.
-Tutorial duties involve seminar teaching, PhD Research Handbook 2011-12 holding office hours, and marking.
-Research Students taking on a Tutor post are expected to have completed a GTA training module offered by the Academic Development Directorate (usually offered in September, see ADD website).
+Teaching is an important part of doctoral training for PhD Doctoral Researchers considering an academic career.
+The Department aims to offer advanced Doctoral Researchers the possibility to work as a Graduate Teaching Assistant (GTA) on one of the courses offered in the Department for a maximum of two years.
+Duties involve seminar teaching, holding office hours, and marking.
+Doctoral Researchers taking on the responsibility of a GTA post are expected to have completed a GTA training module offered by the Doctoral School, typically in October.

 For more information about the PhD programme in the Department of Politics and International Studies, see the 2019/20 Research Handbook.